maxarouca/medical_scheduling_system/readme.md

 #### List SCHEDULES by date range - http://localhost:3333/schedules/interval?startDate=2020-05-01&endDate=2020-05-10 (GET)

-returns a list of schedules within a date range.
+Returns a list of schedules within a date range.
 This route expects two parameters, _startDate_, with the start date, and _endDate_, with the end date, both in iso string format.

 #### Create SCHEDULES - http://localhost:3333/schedules (POST)